ralitsa-k/Mock-bank-transactions-and-fraud/Readme.md

 Results plotted in Tableau
 ![image](https://github.com/ralitsa-k/Mock-bank-transactions-and-fraud/assets/44056292/50e26d5c-ddd9-45dc-8bab-b568e808d56d)

+### Note: Generating bank transactions will take some time.
+Average 4 minutes is selection is 100 customers for 3 months.
 ## To generate your own data run the scripts in the following order:

 1) Generating_bank_transactions.py